Latent Implicit Visual Reasoning: Method

 \subsection{Latent Implicit Visual Reasoning}

 Current LMMs are trained to autoregressively generate text tokens for visual tasks.
-Visual information is projected once into the language space at the beginning of the inputs, after which the LMM reasons in the text space.
-We hypothesize that LMMs' abilities can be improved by providing extra visual compute space, allowing them to implicitly learn how to best utilize visual information.
-We do this by equipping the LMM with latent tokens and training the model to use them through a novel visual bottlenecking approach.
+Visual information is projected once into the language space at the beginning of the input, after which the LMM reasons primarily through text.
+We hypothesize that LMMs can benefit from additional visual computation space.
+However, rather than defining this space through explicit visual intermediates such as boxes, crops, depth maps, or helper images, we aim to let the model discover its own task-relevant visual representations.
+To do so, we equip the LMM with latent tokens and train the model to use them through a visual bottlenecking approach.
+This directly optimizes the latent tokens to capture whatever visual information is most useful for answering the question, without fixing what these representations should look like.

-\minisection{Latent Tokens} To provide the LMM more expressivity to reason beyond the discrete text space, we equip it with latent tokens.
+\minisection{Latent Tokens} To provide the LMM with more expressivity to reason beyond the discrete text space, we equip it with latent tokens.
 Specifically, we introduce $K$ new special tokens, $L = \{l_1, l_2, \cdots, l_K\}$, to the model's existing vocabulary, $V$.
 The new vocabulary becomes $V \cup L$, with a total size of $|V| + K$.
 During training, we append these latent tokens to the input.
 Thus, given an original prompt $Q$, the new prompt $Q'$ becomes $Q \ + L$.
 While these tokens are randomly initialized, their corresponding rows in the embedding table remain unfrozen during training.
 Crucially, the model does not need to learn how to generate these latent tokens.
 Instead, it only needs to learn how to use them to represent important visual information.

 \minisection{Visual Bottlenecking} In order to train our latent tokens, we introduce a bottlenecking approach where we force visual information to pass through the latent tokens.
 We do this by modifying the attention mask so that the answer tokens can only attend to the prompt tokens $Q$ and the latent tokens $L$, but cannot attend to the visual inputs $I$.
 To avoid residual visual leakage to the answer tokens, we also prevent the prompt tokens $Q$ from attending to the visual inputs $I$.
 In this setup, the model can only ``see'' visual information through the latent tokens, which serve as the bottleneck.